 Youths also need to think logically and make rational decisions, instead of emotionally charged ones.

-In Junior College, students are forced to think critically, through the subject General Paper.
+In Junior College, students are forced to think critically, through the subject General Paper (See: study tips).
 For every case, every scenario, they have to express and explain their opinion providing 5 points and counter-points for the Pro’s and Con’s in detail.
 The benefits?
 It stimulates critical thinking instead of mere one-sided thinking.